 Writing by hand also allows your child to proofread for spelling and grammar errors without depending on spell-check.
 Kids need to practice the lifelong skill of self-editing because, among other reasons, spell-check isn’t always accurate.

-As his small-motor coordination, hand strength, and overall handwriting skills improve through exercises like copywork and dictation, he can eventually begin writing the sloppy copy by hand.
+As small-motor coordination, hand strength, and overall handwriting skills improve through exercises like copywork and dictation, most students can eventually begin writing their sloppy copy by hand.

 Typing Is a Good Thing!

-When we were teaching WriteShop classes, we actually preferred that our students type their revisions.
-Not only is a neatly typed paper easier for the parent to edit, it’s also easier for the student to make changes before printing out a polished final draft.
+When I taught WriteShop classes, I actually preferred that my students type their revisions.
+Not only is a neatly typed paper easier for us to edit, it’s also easier for our kids to make changes before printing out a polished final draft.

 Curious about all this talk of sloppy copies and parent editing and polished final drafts?
 This is all part of the writing process, which is incorporated into every WriteShop I and WriteShop II assignment.